-We licensed our flu drug candidate, RWJ-270201, to Ortho-McNeil and to RWJPRI, who are conducting Phase III clinical trials.
-However, the Phase III clinical trials may not be successful.
-Even if RWJPRI completes the Phase III trials, we do not know when, if ever, it will receive FDA or foreign regulatory agency approvals for, or when Ortho-McNeil will begin marketing of, RWJ-270201.
-If RWJPRI is unable to complete the clinical trials or demonstrate the safety and efficacy of our compounds, the loss of our future revenues that depend on the success of RWJ-270201 will harm our business.
-Even if the results of RWJPRI's trials are positive, a product is not likely to be commercially available for one or more years, if at all.
+We licensed our flu drug candidate to Ortho-McNeil and to RWJPRI, who has been conducting Phase III clinical trials.
+The drug candidate, currently named RWJ-270201, is being tested in Phase III clinical trials in Europe, which are still blinded.
+Termination of our agreement by Ortho-McNeil returns all rights to BioCryst's proprietary influenza neuraminidase inhibitors back to BioCryst.
+During the four-month transition period, Ortho-McNeil is required to maintain any work in progress on the drug candidate.
+In addition, Ortho-McNeil will transfer to BioCryst any and all improvements, information, data and materials connected to the licensed product including, but not limited to, clinical and chemical data, regulatory filings, specifications and third party agreements.
+We are preparing to move forward with further Phase III development of RWJ-270201 while we seek a new corporate partner to facilitate the final development and potential commercialization of this program.
+Even if we or any potential licensee continues certain Phase III clinical trials they may not be successful.
+We do not know when, if ever, our drug candidate will complete all the required Phase III clinical trials, or when, if ever, it will receive FDA or foreign regulatory agency approvals for, or when, if ever, marketing of RWJ-270201 will begin.
+If we or any partners are unable to complete the clinical trials or demonstrate the safety and efficacy of our compounds, the loss of our future revenues that depend on the success of RWJ-270201 will harm our business.
+Even if the results of the Phase III trials are positive, a product is not likely to be commercially available for two or more years, if at all.